dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 -->
 [!code-csharp[Changing_relationships_using_navigations_2](../../../samples/core/ChangeTracking/ChangingFKsAndNavigations/OptionalRelationshipsSamples.cs?name=Changing_relationships_using_navigations_2)]

 The debug view after this change is _exactly the same_ as it was in the previous example.
-This because EF detected the reference navigation change and then fixed up the collection navigations and FK value to match.
+This because EF Core detected the reference navigation change and then fixed up the collection navigations and FK value to match.

 ## Changing relationships using foreign key values